GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/progmanuals/GHOST_ProgManual/config.rst

 =============

 This chapter details configuration procedures that will almost always be undertaken by Gemini Observatory staff.

 Generating New ``Polyfit`` Models
 ---------------------------------

 .. note:: This is the second iteration of this documentation.

+This is necessary if the instrument is realigned at any point during its lifetime at the telecope.
+Much of this process is common with the normal data reduction, with the exception of the manual model adjustment.

 The principle behind this process is that the format of the spectral orders and the wavelength scale can be modelled uniquely using polynomials of